AdobeDocs/commerce-testing/src/pages/guide/js/index.md

 ## Run tests

-`Gruntfile.js` contains the test run task, so you can run **all tests** using the following command in the Magento root directory:
+`Gruntfile.js` contains the test run task, so you can run **all tests** using the following command in the application root directory:

 ```bash
 grunt spec:<THEME>